It has three spinoff channels, and one podcast:

 - Luke slips into this when testing whether VR made Resident Evil 7 scarier.
 When someone introduces you to "Dr Luke's Horrortorium", it's probably time to leave.

-- Magic Antidote: Jane poisons Andy at one point, promising him the antidote later.
+- Jane poisons Andy at one point, promising him the antidote later.
 When asked where he wants to go for lunch following the show's Running Gag, Andy asks if the new Chinese place down the street makes antidote.

 - In one "Show of the Weekend" episode, Jane also has a magical elixir that cures with one drop but brings the living death with two.
 Once Luke turns it down, she chugs it straight from the bottle.